wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. versionadded:: 3.9.0

-This option allows to disable the Audit health check during the Whodata engine starting.
+Allows to disable the Audit health check during the Whodata engine starting.
 This option is only available for **Linux systems with Audit**.

 +--------------------+------------+
 | **Default value**  | yes        |